GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Preliminaries

 \subsection{Latent Dirichlet Allocation}

 LDA \cite{blei2003latent} is a variational method for topic discovery applied to collections of discrete data.
-It is essentially a multi-level Bayesian model that exploits the occurrence frequencies of data classes (words) in data collections (documents) to cluster both of these as mixture models.
-The mixture components are conventionally named as \textit{topics}, and a topic vector can be assigned to a given document using the posterior distribution of the model.
-In our context, LDA will allow us to discover latent structures in multi-user time-series data, enabling us to model user profiles as distributions over latent topics.
+It is essentially a multi-level Bayesian model that exploits the occurrence frequencies of data tokens (unique words) across data collections (documents) to cluster both data tokens and collections as mixture models.
+The mixture components are conventionally referred to as \textit{topics}, and a topic vector can be assigned to a given document using the posterior distribution of topics.
+In our context, LDA will allow us to discover latent structures in multi-user time-series data, enabling us to model user profiles as distributions over latent topics (user archetypes).

-Here, we define a dataset consisting of $U$ documents $\mathbb{W} = \{ \mathbb{W}_u \}_{u=1}^U$ where $\mathbb{W}_u = \{ w_{un} \}_{n=1}^{N_u}$, and each $w_{un} \in \{1, \dots W \}$ represents a discrete variable out of $W$ classes.\footnote{Conventionally, these classes correspond to actual words.
+Let us consider a dataset consisting of $U$ documents, each consisting of $N_u$ words.
+The unique words $w_{un} \in \{1, \dots W \}$ are encoded as one of $W$ distinct values.\footnote{Conventionally, these values correspond to actual words.
 We keep them as integers for mathematical convenience.
-Note that the magnitude of these integer values does not convey any information.} Since this study utilizes only the topics assigned to documents, the originally proposed Bayesian model in \cite{blei2003latent} is reduced to a two-level hierarchy as
+Note that the magnitude of these integer values does not convey any information.} This notation is used to represent documents $\mathbb{W}_u = \{ w_{un} \}_{n=1}^{N_u}$ and the entire dataset $\mathbb{W} = \{ \mathbb{W}_u \}_{u=1}^U$.
+Since this study utilises only the topics assigned to documents, not to tokens, the originally proposed Bayesian model in \cite{blei2003latent} can be reduced to a two-level hierarchy as the joint distribution